bootleg/ret-sync/README.md

 **ret-sync** stands for Reverse-Engineering Tools SYNChronization.
-It is a set of plugins that help to synchronize a debugging session (WinDbg/GDB/LLDB/OllyDbg/OllyDbg2/x64dbg) with a disassembler (IDA/Ghidra).
+It is a set of plugins that help to synchronize a debugging session (WinDbg/GDB/LLDB/OllyDbg/OllyDbg2/x64dbg) with a disassembler (IDA/Ghidra/Binary Ninja).
 The underlying idea is simple: take the best from both worlds (static and dynamic analysis).